-Much of the learning and teaching will take place at schools through planned learning within Curriculum for Excellence.
+Much of the learning and teaching takes place at North Walls Community School through planned learning within Curriculum for Excellence.
 However, children and young people learn through the ethos around them as well as through specific learning and teaching programmes.
-It is therefore important that all settings create and embed an ethos which respects diversity and values difference.
+At North Walls Community School we create and embed an ethos which respects diversity and values difference.

-We use the Jigsaw programme of Health and Wellbeing which is a clear progressive programme of learning and teaching about respect and valuing differences as well as the message that bullying is never acceptable.
-Children and young people should be taught about the impact of bullying at different ages and stages.
-This programmes ensure that pupils develop awareness and understanding regarding all equalities issues.
+There is a clear progressive programme of learning and teaching about respect and valuing differences.
+The school uses the Jigsaw programme of learning to guide our Health and Wellbeing curriculum.
+The school uses a variety of other resources to support Jigsaw to make our Health and Wellbeing programme of learning as comprehensive as possible.
+The school consistently reinforces the message that bullying is never acceptable.
+Children and young people are taught about the impact of bullying at different ages and stages.
+The programmes we use ensure that children develop awareness and understanding regarding equalities issues.

-Initiatives such as anti-bullying week should be seen as part of a whole ethos and not stand-alone events.
+Events such as anti-bullying week and Black History Month should be seen as part of a whole ethos and not stand-alone events.

-Our planning frame work needs to be adapted to better cover the use of online environments and technology and help prepare children and young people to become responsible digital citizens.
+Programmes cover the use of online environments and technology and help prepare children and young people to become responsible digital citizens.